rhowsane/arm_master/docs/home.rst

 ROS was used to program an industrial Franka Panda Robot to perform pick and place task of foam bricks.

-All code for project is avliable in the `team git repo`_
+All code for project is available in the `team git repo`_

 Development focused on 3 main packages and 1 custom message package: